Buy new:

 "A fantastic overview of everything Django.
 Buy this to go beyond the free tutorials in the official docs and elsewhere.
 It's worth every penny."
 Read more

-Customers appreciate the book's value for money.
-They say it's worth every penny.
+Customers find the book worth every penny.

 "...I stopped.
 I could see there was value in the book but I just wasn't at a level to where I could appreciate or apply b/c I didn't understand it...."
 Read more